Skip to main content

 The module aims are to:

 The module introduces the concept of risk in the context of natural (hydro-climatological) hazards in a changing climate.
-The impacts of climate change on different sectors, principally (but not exclusively) related to water are described and engineering responses to these impacts are examined.
+The impacts of climate change on different sectors, principally (but not exclusively) related to water are described and responses to these impacts are examined.
 The module demonstrates how climate information and methods introduced previously are used in practice in risk assessment frameworks to adapt to these future risks and aid decision-making.

 Outline Of Syllabus